alexanderchuranov/Metaresc/README.md

 For happy users of clang15+ library provides one more option to discover type descriptors.
 Use macro `MR_ADD_TYPE` for structs and unions.
 This macro will automatically discover fields of most basic types, structures, unions and pointers of known types.
+Unfortunatelly this method doesn't work for structures and unions bigger then 256 bytes.
+Fields of the following types are not supported: inline strings, enums, function pointers, bitfields and arrays of pointers.
 Example above will look as follows:

 ```c
 #include <metaresc.h>